prateek041/me/writings/thoughts/why.md

 There are beautiful views to see, mountains, rivers, valleys, forests and so on, the world is filled with beauty.
 Nature gives me peace.
-I like to just sit alone, in the perfect temprature, watching nature just exist.
+I like to just sit alone, in the perfect temperature, watching nature just exist.

 There are tasty things to eat, humans have progressed so much in terms of cuisine, as a fellow human, what is the point of being alive if I can't